Services

 Some lung diseases (such as emphysema, asthma, chronic bronchitis, and infections) can make the lungs contain too much air and take longer to empty.
 These lung diseases are called obstructive lung disorders.

 Other lung diseases make the lungs scarred and smaller so that they contain too little air and are poor at transferring oxygen into the blood.
-Examples of these types of illnesses include:
+These lung diseases are called as restrictive lung diseases.

 1